What are continuous payment authorities (CPAs)?

 How do continuous payment authorities work?

-To set up CPA, a customer must provide their debit or credit card details – including card expiry date and the security code on the back — to the company for an initial transaction.
-From then on, the company may perform a repeat transaction, and has the option to increase or decrease the amount as needed.
+To set up a CPA, a customer must provide their debit or credit card details – including the card expiry date and the security code on the back — to the company for an initial transaction.
+From then on, the company may perform a repeat transaction and has the option to increase or decrease the amount as needed.

 Capturing card details can be done in person, over the phone or online.
 There is no requirement for an official written record of authorisation and set up, but businesses should explain the terms of the CPA to the customer.